quicwg/ops-drafts/draft-ietf-quic-applicability.md

 on a message basis.

-If a QUIC receiver has the maximum number of streams open and the sender on the other end indicates that more streams are needed, it doesn't automatically lead to an increase in the maximum number of streams by the receiver.
+If a QUIC receiver has the maximum number of streams open and the sender on the other end indicates that more streams are needed via a STREAMS_BLOCKED frame, it doesn't automatically lead to an increase in the maximum number of streams by the receiver.
 Therefore it can be valuable to expose the maximum number of allowed, currently open, and currently used streams to the application to make the mapping of data to streams